nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

-**Note:** These instructions only provide a starting point for testers to work on, testers are expected to do more *exploratory* testing.
+:information_source: **Note:** These instructions only provide a starting point for testers to work on, testers are expected to do more *exploratory* testing.

 ### Launch and shutdown